networkop/terraform-veos-azure/README.md

-# Azure and Cloudvision integration demo
+# Azure and Cloudvision integration with Terraform

 ## Prerequisites